PonytownJesus/PonytownJesus/README.md

 ᛝ I do not like being praised and "bowed down" to.
 It makes me feel weird and uncomfortable.
 I won't speak out about it, but please do not do this!

 ᛝ I am also not comfortable with just random venting and being asked to fix issues happening in the real world.
-As much as I care about the earth and innocent humans within times like this, please don't ask me to fix it.
+As much as I care about the earth and innocent humans within times like this, please don't ask me to fix it since I don't like giving false hope.
 <br><br>
 <div align="center">
   ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌